jci-metasys/enuf/README.md

 ╚═══════════════════╧═════╧═══════════════════════════╝
 ```

-Now I want to find the `voltampers` entry in the same set.
+Now I want to find the `voltAmpereHours` entry in the same set.

 ```bash
 > enul unitEnumSet voltAmpereHours